jocpae/VesselGraph/README.md

 Argument list:

-      --dataset from the list of `Dataset Name` in the table above --splitting_strategy either `random` or `spatial`
+      --dataset: from the list of `Dataset Name` in the table above
+      --splitting_strategy: either `random` or `spatial`
-      --seed if any other random split than the default one --train_val_test if any other train val test split % than the default one --data_root_dir root directory where the data will be stored
+      --seed: if any other random split than the default one
+      --train_val_test: if any other train val test split % than the default one
+      --data_root_dir: root directory where the data will be stored

 - Subsequently run `update_ogbl_master.sh` for compiling the ogb repository locally.